Mercury13/unicodia/README.md

 **English.** International: truck > lorry, petrol > gas.
 British form is preferred if both are good.

-**Russian.** Fully YOfied.
+**Russian.** Ё is mandatory.
 No war jargon.
 No grammatical concessions to Ukrainian.
-2022 war is described as neutral as possible.
+Describe 2022 war as neutral as possible.

-**Ukrainian.** 2019 reform avoided.
+**Ukrainian.** Avoid 2019 reform, earlier changes (e.g. frequent Ґ) are embraced.
 No war jargon.
-Topics sensitive to nationalists are described as delicately as possible.
+Describe topics sensitive to nationalists as delicately as possible.

 ## Future functionality
 * Finish GlyphWiki loader.